 When Elijah arrived and found the woman, he requested water and bread.
 She told him that she only had a handful of flour and a small amount of oil.
 Elijah reassured her, saying, “The jar of flour will not be used up and the jug of oil will not run dry until the day the Lord sends rain on the land.”
 (1 Kings 17:14)

-Just as Elijah promised, everyday there was enough food for the woman, her family and Elijah until food began to grow once again in the land.
+Just as Elijah promised, the woman, her family, and Elijah had enough food every day until the land once again began to grow produce.

 Elijah’s successor, Elisha, also helped a widow who only had a small jar of oil.
 The woman’s husband, a prophet, had died and the creditors were demanding her sons in payment.